Facebook Ads for Musicians: The Complete 2026 Playbook

 Do Facebook Ads work better than TikTok Ads for music promotion?

 They solve different problems.
-TikTok excels at viral organic reach and sound adoption — when a song trends on TikTok, it can drive millions of streams without any ad spend.
+TikTok excels at viral organic reach and sound adoption -- when a song trends on TikTok, it can drive millions of streams without any ad spend.
 But TikTok Ads have less sophisticated targeting and retargeting compared to Meta.
 Facebook and Instagram Ads give you more control over who sees your ad, better retargeting through the pixel, and more predictable results at consistent budgets.
 Most successful independent artists run both, using TikTok for organic discovery and Meta for controlled, paid scaling.
+For a full breakdown of TikTok strategies, see our TikTok music promotion guide.

 Can I run Facebook Ads without a website?